astropy/astropy/docs/io/unified.rst

     >>> ccd.write('new_image.fits')

 Note that the unit is stored in the ``BUNIT`` keyword in the header on saving, and is read from the header if it is present.
+If you run into problem reading in a URL on Windows, try setting ``cache=True``.

 Detailed help on the available keyword arguments for reading and writing can be obtained via the ``help()`` method as follows: